irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/friends/remote_friends.rst

     Allowed codecs
         Like a terminal, *friends* will talk the selected codec.

+    From user
+        Request from IvozProvider to this friend will include this user in the From header.

     From domain
         Request from IvozProvider to this friend will include this domain in the From header.